vincehacks/JavaScript-JQuery/README.md

 - RequireJS
 - ES6

-### Calculator
+### CALCULATOR

 - Calculator that will do basic functionality.
 Built with pure HTML, CSS, and JS

 ![Final Product](https://github.com/vincehacks/JavaScript-JQuery/blob/master/calculator/FinalProject.png)

-#### JS:
+#### JAVASCRIPT:

+- Light weight interpreted language with first-class functions
+- Prototype based
+- Dynamic Typed Language: don't need to specify the data type a var will contain
+- Object Oriented
 - JS is single threaded not like java
 - Js does everything camelCase

+#### DIFFERENCE BETWEEN VAR AND LET

+**var**

+- You can declare a var after it has been initialized and it will still work (variable hoisting)
+- Can declare the same variable as many times are you like

+**let**

+- This is preferred over using var
+- Works the same way as you would use it in Java

 - Always use let never use var
 - Scope is the difference and
 - Let has block level scope and var has function level scope

-#### Helpful Built in functions for Arrays
+#### BUILT IN FUNCTIONS FOR ARRAYS

 ```
 .isArray()